sgago/algomon/study.md

 - [Load balancing algorithms](https://kemptechnologies.com/load-balancer/load-balancing-algorithms-techniques)

 ## Consistency Models
 Distributed systems are often modeled around consistency models which define how the updates to a distributed system are observed.
 With different models, you may see data visibility, ordering of operations, performance differences, fault tolerance, ease of implementation, and ease of maintenance.
+In short, as a system becomes more available, it becomes less consistent.

 ### Linearizability
 Also known as atomic consistency.
 This is a specific form of strong consistency which adds real-time ordering constraints to operations.
 - At some point, the operation appears to occur instantly, called the linearization point.
-- This is a stronger form of consistency than strong (lol) due to the stringent ordering.
+- This is a stronger form of consistency than strong (lol, great, not confusing at all) due to the stringent ordering.
 - It's also probably the slowest due to the ordering, synchronizing, and coordination involved.
 Getting all the computers to agree (coordination) takes time.
+- The emphasis is all on real-time ordering.
+When clients check back later, the linearized system updates the data between reads.

 ChatGPT says,
 > "Imagine you and your friend Alice have magical walkie-talkies.
 With linearizability, when you send a message to Alice, it's like she receives it instantly, and her response also comes back to you immediately.
 It's as if the messages are magically happening at the same time."